Main Textflo Application

 The main Textflo product consists of three main panels.
 The text-processing functionality can be described through these panels, where two of the panels can filter or format the text, while the third panel can perform a limited amount of analysis over the text.
 This can be very useful for difficult operations that you might not typically perform.

 The Textflo panels are described in slightly more detail here:

 This panel can perform filtering and formatting processes over the whole text document and is shown below.
 You specify a number of filtering/formatting options that are to be performed in sequence and then run them to change the text.
 The procedure can even be saved to a file and then re-loaded, to make document processing easier.
 This panel consists of a left-hand side with the filtering/formatting options and a right-hand side that shows the document after it has been changed.

 You can reformat the whole document, or select specific sections that will be reformatted by themselves.
 You can also perform a number of queries over the text, where matching results will be highlighed and can then be moved to.

 You can connect to a database using HyperSQL and view query results in the Database and Sorts panel.
-Also, while the General panel allows you to choose a sequence of operations that are automatically applied to the whole document, or document sections.
+Also, while the Text panel allows you to choose a sequence of operations that are automatically applied to the whole document, or document sections.
 This panel provides additional functionality through a grid or tabular format that allows you to select specific columns and rows to delete or change.
 Although this is slightly unusual, the tabular format also allows for complex sorts, or even queries, over specific columns of data.
 So with the grid format you can:

 - View database tables.